Concurrent Enrollment

 College Algebra — MTH 1113 (Three hours)*

+This course is intended to give students the mathematical tools and problem-solving thinking skills to operate successfully in both everyday life and possible future courses.
 Topics include solving equations and systems of equations, functions and graphing, inequalities, logarithms, exponentials, sequences, and series.
 An emphasis is placed on applied problems in physical, life, and social sciences.
 Meets the Mathematics requirement of the Core Curriculum.
-Prerequisite: minimum ACT math score of 19, or SAT math score of at least 480, or MTH 0153 (Intermediate Algebra).

 Introduction to Statistics — MTH 1003 (Three hours)*